Chris2018998/stone/doc/Introduction/beecp_readme_eng.md

 jdbcLinkInfoDecoderClassName=org.stone.beecp.objects.SampleMockJdbcLinkInfoDecoder

 ```
-Reminder: The configuration format of properties name currently supports camel hump, middle line, underline
+Reminder: Properties name supports three format:camel hump, middle line, underline

 ##
 ⚙**Driver parameters**

-BeeCP internally uses drivers or connection factories to create connection objects, and factories may depend on some parameters.
-Two methods are provided in the configuration object (BeeDataSourceConfig) to for it
+BeeCP uses a driver or a connection factory to create connections, and theirs works may depend on some parameters, BeeCP has provide two methods on configuration object (BeeDataSourceConfig) to set theirs parameters.

-* ``` addConnectProperty(String,Object);// Add a parameter ```
+* ``` addConnectProperty(String,Object);//Add a parameter ```

-* ``` addConnectProperty(String);// Add multiple parameters,for example: cachePrepStmts=true&prepStmtCacheSize=250  ```
+* ``` addConnectProperty(String);//Add multiple parameters, for example: cachePrepStmts=true&prepStmtCacheSize=250  ```

 An example